ivr8bt/ivr8bt.github.io/README.md

 # [Project 6: Regression on Ames Housing Dataset](https://github.com/ivr8bt/Ames_Kaggle)
 Regression on Ames Housing Dataset on Kaggle.
 Utilized random forest regression, gradient boosting regression and ridge regression.
 Achieved results in top the 10% of Kaggle scores.

+# [Project 7: Classification of MNIST Images] (https://github.com/ivr8bt/MNIST-Classification)
+Classification of MNIST data using Deep Neural networks of various sizes and nodes.
+Train set of 60,000 and test set of 10,000 images.
+Greatest accuracy on the test set was 0.979.

+# [Project 8: Classification of Cifar10 Images] (https://github.com/ivr8bt/Cifar10-Classification)
+Classification of Cifar10 images using both Deep neural networks and created convolutional neural networks as well as two pretrained networks: ResNet and VGG16.
+Train set of 50,000 images and test set of 10,000 images.
+Best test accuracy was 0.735.